 The source protection planning process is not happening in a vacuum.
 In order to be effective, there must be an awareness of other initiatives intended to protect water quality and quantity on a local, provincial, national and international level.

 Other Water Agreements:

-- International Joint Commission - Canada United States Great Lakes Water Quality Agreement - Canada Ontario Agreement Respecting the Great Lakes Basin Ecosystem - Ontario Provincial Policy Statement
+- International Joint Commission - Canada United States Great Lakes Water Quality Agreement - Canada Ontario Agreement Respecting the Great Lakes Basin Ecosystem - Ontario Provincial Policy Statement and maximize the benefits of these initiatives.

 Existing Programs and Initiatives